openlists/PythonResources/README.md

 - A collection of [100 numpy exercises](https://github.com/rougier/numpy-100)
 - A collection of [algorithms](https://github.com/TheAlgorithms/Python)
 - The [100 days of algorithms](https://github.com/coells/100days) challenge
-- [Project Euler](https://projecteuler.net/), a collection of math problems
+- The [Project Euler](https://projecteuler.net/) collection of math problems

 ## Topics

-The following are some posts on particular topics in the Python language:
+The following are guides for specific topics in the Python language:
 - A post on [working with lists](https://jeffknupp.com/blog/2018/12/13/how-to-do-just-about-anything-with-python-lists//)
 - An explainer of [list comprehensions](https://www.datacamp.com/community/tutorials/python-list-comprehension)
 - An overview of [Python Decorators](https://pabloariasal.github.io/python-decorators-from-the-ground-up/)